sonic-net/SONiC/doc/LoM/LocalMitigation.md

 2. An action can be a detection for an anomaly, a mitigation action for an anomaly, a safety-check to precede mitigation and a cleanup, ...
 3. Actions can vary widely by logic and/or config.
 4. Actions are vetted by nightly tests hence verfied to work on the hosting OS.
-5. Actions are implemented as plugins, so an update/add can be done via small file copy of that plugin.
+5. Actions are implemented as plugins.
 6. Actions are defined by Schema and schema specifies configurable knobs.
-7. Service is built with static config, which can be overrriden via config-DB
+7. Service is built with static config, which can be updated during runtime.
-8. The plugins are versioned.
+8. The LoM system is versioned.
-9. The running configuration & state/status are reflected in STATE-DB.
+9. LoM provides a CLI to show running config, status and stats.
-10. The CLI extends dynamically to any action using YANG schema.
+10. LoM publishes all counters to Geneva Metrics
-11. An action add/update/re-config will not impact control/data plane
+11. Results of all actions are published to Event-Hub.

 # Benefits
 1. Running locally, hence monitoring the switch constantly will give the **BEST** possible TTD (_Time to Detect_).